se-conf/icsme20-artifacts-and-rose/submissions/available/paper42/README.md

 The replication package can be obtained from: <https://github.com/Chenguang-Zhu/icsme20-artifact>.
 The artifact is also freely accessible at a permanent DOI link: <https://doi.org/10.21979/N9/LPHCUS>.

+#### Pre-requisites

+There are two pre-requisites for running GenSlice artifact:
+1. Clone the Git repo of the artifact: https://github.com/Chenguang-Zhu/icsme20-artifact
+2. Install docker version 19.03.12

 #### 1. Directory Structures
 ```
 📦 icsme20-artifact